Enda Oates: Film and television

 Referred to as one of "Ireland’s foremost acting talents" by the Roscommon Herald, Oates' career has spanned over twenty years onstage, in radio, television and film.
 Although he made a 1984 appearance in Remington Steele, he turned professional in 1986 after sharing the Evening Herald "Newcomer of the Year Award", along with Aidan Gillen (The Wire).
 The official opening of the Strokestown International Poetry Festival was performed by Oates.

 In 1989, his theatrical connections with actor/producer John Lynch saw him awarded the part of the Rev. George Black in the series Glenroe.
 Oates played Rev. George from 1989 to 1997 and was the role which made him widely recognizable to the general Irish public.
 In 1990, he had a minor role in the Pat O'Connor-directed film Fools of Fortune, about a Protestant family caught up in a conflict between Irish republicans and the British Army during the Troubles.

 In 1994, Oates played the role of "The Garda" opposite Albert Finney and Michael Gambon in A Man of No Importance, a film which dealt with themes of homosexuality.
 Between 1995 and 1998 he played Barreller Casey in the Irish sitcom series Upwardly Mobile.
 In 1998 he had a small role the film St. Ives (televised in the UK as All for Love), based on the unfinished Robert Louis Stevenson novel.
 Oates also appeared in an episode of The Ambassador that same year.

 In 2000, Oates starred in three episodes of Trí Scéal and played "Brian" in Ordinary Decent Criminal.
 Directed by Thaddeus O'Sullivan, the film is loosely based on the story of Martin Cahill, a famous Irish crime boss and featured Oates; the cast included Kevin Spacey, Helen Baxendale and Colin Farrell.

 In 2000, Oates had a small role in An Everlasting Piece, a comedic film set in 1980s Northern Ireland, also with a subplot about the Troubles.
 In 2003, Oates had a minor role in the Joel Schumacher film, Veronica Guerin, about Irish journalist Veronica Guerin, murdered in 1996, which starred Cate Blanchett in the title role.

 Theatrical work and recognition

-Although Oates has appeared in numerous films and television series, he sees himself as primarily a theatre actor.
-He has said, "I find that theatre is like a real job in that one goes to work for four or five weeks or longer and plays a part nightly and everyone talks about the play and their roles.
-Television is not like that.
-In television one turns on a camera and one plays ones lines in scenes and when the camera is switched off then you are finished.
-I get greater satisfaction out of drama and theatre roles".
+Enda won a Best Male Performance Irish Film and Television Award (IFTA) in 2015 for his Role as Pete in RTE's Television Drama Fair City.
+Other nominees in the category included Brendan O Carroll for Mrs Browns Boys and fellow Roscommon colleague Chris O Dowd for Moone Boy.